hermango/shareable/README.md

 That's it!
 You can customize the look and content of each button with more options.
 Keep reading to find out how.

-You can also call the render method for each social media button separately by calling any of the following methods:
+You can also render each social media button separately by calling the following methods:
 + facebook_button
 + twitter_button
 + pinterest_button